 - Define the boundaries of the units and common property in accordance with RCS 2010.

-- Specify which of the new units are Principal Units or Accessory Units and label each of them with an identifier (a number, which may be followed by a letter) in accordance with Rule 5.5 RCS 2010.
+- Specify which of the new units are Principal Units or Accessory Units and label each of them with an identifier (see Unit appellations).

 - Clearly depict the location of unit and common property boundaries and their relationships to other boundaries that are required to be shown on the plan.
 This is likely to require cross section diagrams to show relationships in the vertical dimension [Rules 9.6.3(a), (f) & (g); 9.6.4, 9.6.9; 10.4.2(a); 10.4.3 & 10.4.7].